IRCAD/trusted_code_nsd/README.md

 # trusted_datapaper_ds

 ### The goal of the python project
-This is the script developed to analyse the TRUSTED dataset, as well as to evaluate some baselines of deep-learning-based segmentations models, and registration models.
+This is the script developed to analyze the TRUSTED dataset, as well as to evaluate some baselines of deep-learning-based segmentations models, and registration models.
-Here is how to use it for "reproductibility".
+Here is how to use it for "reproducibility".
 Each point is organized as:
 - config file: the configuration file to set before running the specific commands.
    The main fields you will have to update, are the paths.
-I recommend to not change them too much
+I recommend to not changing them too much
 - config variables to set: the fields to check in the configuration file before running the specific commands
 - command: the specific command to run